hkotek/hkotek.com/_posts/2026-01-26-translating-linguist-to-tech-skills.md

 I've made quite a lot of changes to the first part.
 To me, designing annotation tasks is more like engaging in behavioral experimentation, where the goal is to teach a large set of naive participants to do the same thing, than elicitation, which is often 1:1 and involves an experimenter present in the room, unlike most annotation projects I work on.

 [^2]: I totally just made this faux-phonetic label set up, and I'm not a p-side person, so please don't yell at me.

+[^3]: Initially I thought about grant writing here, but I don't think I ever write documents that are quite that long or scrutinized.